If you have a laptop or desktop system running Windows 7 or above, you can check what processor is installed on your system.

 If you have a five-digit model number, the first two digits will tell you what the generation is.

 For example, 10310Y is a tenth generation processor.

-Next, go to Intel’s website (link at the end) and look for the code.
+An alternative method is to go to Intel’s website and look for the code.
 The fastest way to find it is by using the find function in your browser.

 You will be able to see a more detailed list of processors, both supported and discontinued ones, with their respective codes.
-The processors will be sorted by generation and you can search for your one via its code.
+The processors will be sorted by generation and you can search for the one you have, using its code.